HugoGabrielidis16/Food101/README.md

 # Food101

 Food101 Project

 ## Description :

 The aim of this project is to achieve a better accuracy on the Food101 dataset than the one described in the orginal paper.

 ## How to :

-I will use transfer learning with an Efficientnet backbone, first as a featureextractor and then fine tuning unfreezing some layers.
+I will use transfer learning with an Efficientnet backbone, first as a feature extractor and then fine tuning by unfreezing some layers.
-If efficientNetsB0 isn't good enough I will try the B1 model, if i'm not able to achieve 75% with B1 I will do fine tuning on my hyper parameters.
+I implemented a basic Baseline model, ResNET50, EfficientNetB0-4 model and a Vision Transformer model

 ## Framework used :
-Since I'am familiar with keras & Tensorflow I will first do it using them and then do it using PyTorch in order to learn it as well.

-First :
-  - Tensorflow
-  - Keras
-Seco
+All models will be created using TensorFlow and Keras.

 ## Deployment :

-Docker container
+At the end of the experience, I will use Docker to make my most performant model, and be able to test it on various image.

+## Results :